google-research/robodesk/README.md

+## Disclaimer: Not an official Google product.

 ## About

-RoboDesk is a multi-task benchmark for fine-grained robotic manipulation tasks in simulation.
-The benchmark features 12 core tasks that have been carefully chosen to represent a wide variety of robotic skills.
+RoboDesk is a benchmark designed for multi-task reinforcement learning on pixels.
+The benchmark features 9 core tasks that have been carefully chosen to represent a wide variety of robotic skills.
 The benchmark is built on top of a desk environment which features multiple interactive objects (buttons, drawers, blocks of various sizes) and a Franka Panda robotic arm.

 Our environment is built to allow transfer and sharing of data across tasks, enabling multi-task learning.
-In addition to our 12-task benchmark, we include reward functions for 45 total tasks.
-However, we encourage users to only report numbers on our pre-defined 12-task benchmark in order to keep results standardized.
-We deliberately chose only 12 tasks in order to minimize compute resources required and make our benchmark accessible to as many researchers as possible.
-These 12 manipulation tasks test a wide variety of skills (listed below), and our benchmark features visual complexity and diversity of object shapes, sizes, and textures.
+We chose 9 tasks in order to minimize compute resources required and make our benchmark accessible to as many researchers as possible.
+Our benchmark features visual complexity and diversity of object shapes, sizes, and textures.
+We randomize the starting position of the objects on our desk, the drawer, and the moving slide to avoid memorization by the agent.

-We have also carefully developed each component of our environment (step(), reset(), action space, etc.) by testing each component for possible physics issues and ensuring that they do not arise.
-Furthermore, the tasks have been carefully tested and calibrated with RL agents to ensure that they are of appropriate difficulty.
+We also carefully developed each component of our environment (step(), reset(), action space, etc.) by keeping in mind common physics errors that arise.
+We extensively tested the physics of the environment to ensure its robustness and to avoid errors that can happen with complicated multi-object environments (e.g. objects passing through each other, simulation instability).
+Furthermore, the tasks have been tested and calibrated with RL agents to ensure that they are of appropriate difficulty.
 Similar to dm_control, we include both dense and sparse reward functions with human-interpretable fixed ranges (between 0 and 1).

-Finally, we designed our Python environment to have as little code as possible and to be a self-contained, simple implementation that does not rely on large frameworks.
-We hope that this simplicity will help with in-depth understanding and debugging and will also serve as a blueprint for new environments.
+Finally, we designed our Python environment to be a self-contained, simple implementation that can serve as a blueprint for new Mujoco environments.
+Our environment does not rely on large frameworks and has as little code as possible.
+In addition to serving as a blueprint, we hope that the environment's simplicity will help with in-depth understanding and debugging.

 ## Installation